-Indonesia is the world's fourth most populous country in the world with 270 million population.
-It is the world's 10th largest economy in terms of purchasing power parity, and a member of the G-20 with a vast natural resource.
-The country has a growing domestic economy and an enviable demographic projection.
+Indonesia, the world's fourth most populous country with 280 million population, is a dynamic and rapidly developing country in Southeast Asia.
+As the world's 10th largest economy in terms of purchasing power parity and a key-member of G-20, Indonesia has become a major player in the global trade and investment due its vast natural resource.
+As of the beginning of 2025, Indonesia has also become a full member of BRICS.